 The ability to recover quickly depends on many factors.
 We all have different diets and lifestyles.
 Age, weight, gender, genetics, and whether you ate before all determine the severity of symptoms.
 As we age, body chemistry changes making us less tolerable to alcohol's effects.

 The human body consists of approximately 60% water.
 Muscle contains more water than fat.
 That ratio shifts with age.
 No one said life is fair.
 It's more than likely the body is not getting enough water.
 For those over 40, don't expect to pull off liquid gymnastics like your 20s.
 Here's why.
 Around the mid 40's, the human body produces less glutathione.
 This is what your liver needs to detoxify and fend off free radicals.
 It also what boosts your immune system.

 Of course, the biggest culprit is the type of drink consumed and how much.
 Compounds called congeners play a significant role.
 Congeners occur naturally during fermentation but are higher in darker drinks.
 The body is adverse to these impurities in large quantities.

 Some people are more adept at metabolizing and ridding them.
 One rule of thumb is the more expensive the spirit, the less of these impurities but not always.
 In darker liquids they're more prevalent.
 Secondly, carbonization increases absorption.
 As the body metabolizes ethanol, it converts it to acetaldehyde and then once more to acetate.
 This is what causes a headache.

-The fastest way to cure a hangover depends on restoring biochemistry quickly.
+The fastest way to cure a hangover depends on the time to restore biochemistry.
 This in turn corrects your physiology (normal functions) so you can return to feeling optimal.
 How long this takes depends on the severity of the symptoms.
-On average, a hangover can last 24 to upwards of 72 hours in more extreme cases.
-Scouring the "internets" (intended misspelling), I've read the best hangover remedies and science.
+On average, a hangover lasts 24 hours and upwards of 72 hours in more extreme cases.
+Scouring the "internets" (intended misspelling), I've read the best hangover remedies.
 Without further delay, learn how you can regain your super hero powers.